trungnt13/trungnt13/README.md

 ### Hello World 👋

 I'm a machine learning engineer and researcher specialized in probabilistic deep learning.
-I work with both images and speech but also capable of doing natural language processing.
+I work with both images and speech but am also capable of doing natural language processing.
 I'm based in :finland: 🇻🇳 and working at the University of Eastern Finland.

 In my quasi-free time, I write open-sourced deep learning framework in both Tensorflow and Pytorch.

-Occasionlly, I completely free my mind and my hands by climbing the mountains :mount_fuji:, and I am an avid reader of mountaineering and science history.
+Occasionally, I completely free my mind and hands by climbing the mountains :mount_fuji:, and I am an avid reader of mountaineering and science history.

 :sunglasses: Notable works: